gtvj/gtvj.github.io/about.md

 ### ...in a decade?
 * To be a **trusted technical leader** (at Technical Architect level or higher) with a significant track record of delivering high-quality, robust, maintainable and extensible services across a range of platforms.
 * To be **highly skilled in relevant and emerging technologies of the day** with a wealth of diverse experience to ensure they are applied judiciously.
-* To have been awarded a **PhD or MSc in a subject relevant to my work**.
-There are a number of areas that interest me, including: [advanced software engineering](https://le.ac.uk/courses/advanced-software-engineering-msc/2019), [human-computer interaction design](https://www.city.ac.uk/courses/postgraduate/human-computer-interaction-design), [big data analytics](https://edu.university-liverpool-online.com/global/programmes/computer-science/msc-in-big-data-analytics) and [machine learning](https://www.ucl.ac.uk/prospective-students/graduate/taught-degrees/machine-learning-msc).
 * In addition to my day job, to be **teaching at a university or college** (part time, in the evenings).

 ### ...in the next two years?

 I would like to:

-* be a **Lead Developer**.
+* (still) be a **Lead Developer**.
 There's a lot of potential in this role to positively influence: the productivity and morale of a development team, and; foster a culture for developers working well with other disciplines.
 * **be creatively applying my technical skills on a daily basis** by: designing, writing and reviewing code, and; **coaching and mentoring developers**.
 * be working as part of an upbeat, **engaged, user-focussed, multi-disciplinary team**.
 * be **building my technical leadership** skills through setting development standards and shaping the organisation's approach to development.